swc4848a/node-capwap/doc/faq.md

 ### DB Load

 APServer start will load related config from apportal database
+when APServer start cwAcCmfInit2 function will be called
+it iterate modules table to load all the moduels from database
+the database loading order is important we need load account first and then some others
+each load_xxx function define the related context init method and
+SQL which is good start to understand the database design

 ```c
 main -> capwap_ac_main -> cwACInit -> cwAcCmfInit2 -> load_wtps_from_db -> cwAcAddWtpHashEntry -> add_wtp_sn_hash_entry